-- I. Grade Equivalencies and Records - Both Credit (CR) and No Credit (NC) grades are recorded on student transcripts. - 2.
-In accordance with current policies of the Board of Trustees, at the undergraduate level the Credit grade is the equivalent of an A, B, or C; and the No Credit grade is the equivalent of a D or F. At the graduate level, CR is the equivalent of an A or B; and NC is the equivalent of a C, D, or F. - CR/NC grades are not computed in overall or quarterly grade point averages. - 4.
-Progress points are assigned the non-traditional grades of CR and NC.
+- I. Course Limitations - Courses used to satisfy a major, or which are prerequisite to it, must be taken for a letter grade.
+A student is permitted to enroll in up to 50% of the units required by a minor on a credit/no credit basis. - 2.
+No more than 32 units graded CR/NC, whether taken at this or another institution, may be offered in satisfaction of the total units required for a bachelor's degree.
+If 32 units graded CR/NC are accepted in transfer, no additional courses graded CR/NC may be used to satisfy degree requirements, except when a required course is graded solely on a CR/NC basis.
+(All credits earned in the CLEP testing program may count even if they make the cumulative total of all CR/NC units at that time over 32.) - Selection of the grading basis (A through F or CR/NC) is made during the first two weeks of instruction. - Graduate courses graded on a CR/NC basis are limited to courses specifically designated in the catalog for non-traditional grading and to certain 200- and 300-level courses in the School of Education. - 5.
+At least 36 of the units used to fulfill the minimum requirements for a master's degree shall be graded on an A, B, C, D, F basis. - II.
+Grade Equivalencies and Records - Both Credit (CR) and No Credit (NC) grades are recorded on student transcripts. - In accordance with current policies of the Board of Trustees, at the undergraduate level the Credit grade is the equivalent of an A, B, or C; and the No Credit grade is the equivalent of a D or F. At the graduate level, CR is the equivalent of an A or B; and NC is the equivalent of a C, D, or F. - CR/NC grades are not computed in overall or quarterly grade point averages. - Progress points are assigned the non-traditional grades of CR and NC.
 Two progress points are assigned for each unit of the CR grade; and no progress points for each unit of the NC grade.